-Here are some answers to some pervasive questions.
+Here are the answers to some more pervasive questions.

 How long does it take for an automatic pour-over coffee maker to brew a cup of coffee?

-The overall speed depends on the type of coffee maker you use and whether or not it has customizable flow settings.
+That depends on a few things; the type of coffee maker you use and whether or not it has customizable flow settings.
 The average brewing time for pour-over coffee through an automatic coffee machine is about five minutes.
-This process can take longer based on how much fresh coffee you want and how you prefer drinking it.
+It can take longer based on how much fresh coffee you want and how you prefer drinking it.

-Does it take longer for an automatic pour-over coffee maker to brew coffee than manually?
+Does it take longer for an automatic pour-over coffee maker to brew coffee than manual brewing?

-An automatic brewer does this in half the time the manual brewing method does, allowing you to focus on other things during your coffee routine.
+An automatic brewer does this in half the time and is usually much more consistent than manual brewing.
+The automation allows you to focus on other things during your coffee routine.

 Why does my pour-over coffee taste like plastic?

-If you purchase a coffee maker with a plastic water reservoir tank, the hot water you add to it while brewing coffee reacts with chemicals within the plastic and alters your coffee’s taste.
+If you purchase a coffee maker with a plastic water reservoir tank, the hot water you add to it while brewing coffee may react with chemicals within the plastic and alter your coffee’s taste.
 Coffee makers made with plastics containing BPA have higher levels of these chemicals.

 To eliminate the taste, descale your coffee machine using boiling water or adding water with lemon juice, vinegar, or baking soda.
-It would also be wise to select a coffee maker that’s BPA-free to reduce the number of chemicals that can spread.
+It would also be wise to select a coffee maker that’s BPA-free to reduce the number of chemicals that can potentially leach into your coffee.

 Automatic pour-over coffee makers make waking up that much easier on those days when you just don’t want to.